tmichniewski/MiniSpark/README.md

 where, instead of sequential application of methods `a`, `b` and `c` to `df` we may want to construct one composed function `a + b + c` and apply it on `df` only once.

 How to achieve this?
-Instead of such methods we prefer to instantiate lambda expressions of the `Function` type, while to illustrate this we additionally define a few schemas as case classes:
+Instead of such methods we prefer to instantiate lambda expressions of the `Transform` type, while to illustrate this we additionally define a few schemas as case classes:

 ```scala